jlevy/lft/lft.md

 So over time, the "real" specification was often just the code itself.

 Now vibe coders working with LLMs are rediscovering specifications, because of this crucial difference.
-While imperfect, it's effortless to convert English to and from programming languages.
+While imperfect, it's now far easier to convert English to and from programming languages.

 The history of programming languages perfectly illustrates this convergence.